 Although rare and genetic diseases, and many times the symptoms, are uncommon to most doctors, rare diseases as a whole represent a large medical challenge.
 Combine this with the lack of financial or market incentives to treat or cure rare diseases, and you have a serious public health problem.

 Here are a few statistics and facts to illustrate the breadth of the rare disease problem worldwide.

-- The 7000 to 8000 rare diseases are characterised by a broad diversity of disorders and symptoms that vary not only from disease to disease but also from patient to patient suffering from the same disease
+- Rare diseases are characterised by a broad diversity of disorders and symptoms that vary not only from disease to disease but also from patient to patient suffering from the same disease.

-- Approximately 50% of rare diseases do not have a disease specific foundation supporting or researching their rare disease
+- 50% of rare diseases do not have a disease specific foundation or research support group.

 To help you understand more on rare diseases, here are some Q&A about RARE DISEASES